 According to the medical director, US$200,000 allotted for the hospital in the 2018 budget was not delivered in full, and only US$95,000 was accessed by the hospital.

-Tokpah also wondered why women were still dying at childbirth when the county raises so many revenues for the government.
+Tokpah also wondered why women were still dying at childbirth when the county, which hosts the country’s second most important port, raises so many revenues for the government.

 According to him, the budget shortfall affected all sectors of the government.